 Upon entering your contact information, you will be directed to the Admissions Application Form 2024-2025.
 Additionally, you will receive a link to your application via email, allowing you to exit and re-enter the application as needed.
 Please make sure you fill out all parts of the application to the best of your abilities.
 Applications for the 2024-2025 school year will be reviewed starting on September 1st, 2023.
 Please do not hesitate to email firstname.lastname@example.org with any questions that arise.

-Chose one of the following essay topics and write a 3-page essay.
-Applicants should give great care to completing, proofreading, and presenting their essay.
+Choose one of the following essay topics.
+In addition to showing thoughtfulness and creativity, applicants should give great care to completing, proofreading, and presenting their essay.
 The essay must be the applicant’s own work, with minimal advice and suggestions from others.
 The Admissions Office may request additional writing samples or may seek to evaluate your writing ability in other ways.
 Please type and double-space the essay using a 12-point font.

-The essay can be attached to the online application, or can be submitted in pdf form to email@example.com.
+The essay can be submitted in pdf form to email@example.com.

-WCC requires standardized test score reports sent from the testing companies directly to the Admissions Office; please visit www.collegeboard.com or www.act.org or to request scores.
+The SAT and ACT are also accepted.
+Standardized test score reports must be sent from the testing companies directly to the Admissions Office.
+Please visit www.collegeboard.com or www.act.org to request scores.
 Our code numbers are 4748 for the SAT and 5001 for the ACT.
-Applicants who take the ACT must take the ACT Writing Test.

-When the application has been successfully completed and the applicant has received medical clearance, the Admissions Office will contact the applicant to set up a telephone or Skype interview.
+When the application has been completed, the Admissions Office will contact the applicant to set up a remote interview with one of our faculty members.